gdbroman/broman.blog/_posts/2020/2020-10-19-is-art-dysfunctional.md

 Frida Kahlo and Thomas Edison sat down at a table at the local restaurant, awaiting the waitress.

-**EDISON:** *Thank you for swinging by, but I have got to be frank with you.
+**EDISON:** *Thank you for swinging by, but I have got to be frank.
 Whilst your paintings move me, I have always struggled to see; what's the purpose of it?*

 **KAHLO:** *The purpose of art is art.*

 **EDISON:** *What silliness!
 It's a means to an end - not an end in itself.
-Entertainment!
-And so on, and so forth.*
+Entertainment! and so on, and so forth.*

-**KAHLO:** *What's this "end" you're talking about?
+**KAHLO:** *What's this "end?"
 Is capturing states of consciousness an end?
 I'd say each artwork is another swing at kicking our stagnant brains into a new gear.
 It's telepathy - the sharing of consciousness.*

 **EDISON:** *What is it with you artists and pseudoscientific terms?
 Telepathy, ha!
 You sound like my worker Tesla.
 Tell me, what's that any good for?*